Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo: Theoretical Framework

-First of all, we introduce below Lemma to pin down the local regression error introduced to conditional expectation in Eqn.\ref{eqn:finalResultsForm}, i.e., $\sqrt{\E[(F^P_k-F_k)^2]}$, under a given projection method $P$ (which can be either $P^{\text{LSM}}$ or $P^{\text{FD-LSM}}$) at $t_k$.
+To initiate the final pricing error analysis, we introduce below lemma to pin down the local regression error, i.e., the mean squared error (MSE) $\sqrt{\E[(F^P_k-F_k)^2]}$ of $F^P_k$ (introduced to conditional expectation in Eqn.\ref{eqn:finalResultsForm}) under a given projection method $P$ (either $P^{\text{LSM}}$ or $P^{\text{FD-LSM}}$) at $t_k$.